rdguez-mariano/fast_imas_IPOL/README.md

 Additionally, if an underlying homography has been identified by ORSA or USAC, then:
 * **"panorama.png"**.
-Shows the query image, transformed by this homography, on target image.
+Shows the query image, transformed by this homography, on the target image.

 ## IMAS on MATLAB